joehakimrahme/blogstrap/docs/source/index.md

   commit dot configuration files like `.git` or `.gitconfig`. without fearing them getting accessed.

+* **Page Variables**: Blogstrap presents page variables that can be inserted in your articles.
+At the time of this writing only `{{ toc }}` is available and gets replaced by a Table of Contents

 * **Overshadow**: Makes it possible to serve different content for markdown and html.
 If a file exists with the same name and `.html`/`.md` suffix, it will be served in priority when requested.